History of the People's Republic of China: Foreign relations

 On 10 November 2001, the Ministerial Conference of the World Trade Organization (WTO) in Doha approved China's entry into the WTO.

 In November 1991, China joined the Asia-Pacific Economic Cooperation.
 The 1990s saw the peaceful Handover of Hong Kong and Macau by the United Kingdom and Portugal respectively to China.
 Hong Kong and Macau mostly continued their own governance, retaining independence in their economic, social, and judicial systems until 2019, when Beijing tried to expand national powers in the face of large-scale protests in Hong Kong.
+Regarding the issue of Taiwan, Jiang published his Eight Points in January 1995, seeking "peaceful reunification".

-Jiang Zemin and Bill Clinton exchanged state visits, but Sino-American relations took very sour turns at the end of the decade, especially after the third Taiwan Strait Crisis.
+In the 1990s, Chinse President Jiang Zemin and U.S. President Bill Clinton exchanged state visits, but Sino-American relations took very sour turns at the end of the decade, especially after the third Taiwan Strait Crisis.
 On 7 May 1999, during the Kosovo War, U.S. aircraft bombed the Chinese embassy in Belgrade.
 The U.S. government claimed the strike was due to bad intelligence and false target identification.
 Inside the United States, the Cox Report stated that China had been stealing various top United States military secrets.
 In 2001, a United States surveillance plane collided with a Chinese fighter jet over international waters near Hainan, inciting further outrage with the Chinese public, already dissatisfied with the United States.

 After a decade of talks, China was finally admitted into the World Trade Organization in 2001.
 The same year saw the establishment of the Shanghai Cooperation Organisation.
 In August 2002, due to the efforts of the renowned mathematician Shiing-Shen Chern, the quadrennial International Congress of Mathematicians was held in Beijing – the first time in a developing country, with Chern being the honorary president of the Congress and Wu Wenjun being the president.